-CUCKFIELD POST'S NEXT OPEN DAYS WILL NOW BE 2014.
-WE WILL ANNOUNCE DATES IN THE SPRING.
+CUCKFIELD POST'S NEXT OPEN DAYS WILL BE:

 The Royal Observer Corps (ROC) was a defence warning organisation operating from 1925.
 It was created to provide a system for detecting, tracking and reporting aircraft over Britain.
 They played a very important part during World War Two with the Battle of Britain.